CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ### CartoCSS
 Since we have only point data in our earthquake dataset, we will be focusing on the `marker` type of CartoCSS, but as you can see in the [documentation](https://github.com/mapbox/carto/blob/master/docs/latest.md) it is only one of several elements that can be styled directly on your map.

-An easy way to get used to the basics of CartoCSS is by using the [Vizualization wizard](http://docs.cartodb.com/cartodb-editor.html#wizards) in the CartoDB Editor.
+An easy way to get used to the basics of CartoCSS is by using the [Vizualization Wizard](http://docs.cartodb.com/cartodb-editor.html#wizards) in the CartoDB Editor.
 It allows you to pick different visualizations to style them differently in the wizard.

 Make sure you're in "MAP VIEW" to see your data visualized with _Simple_.
 Sticking with _Simple_, click on the [CartoCSS Editor tab](http://docs.cartodb.com/cartodb-editor.html#cartocss) (the one with `CSS`) two below the Wizards tab to see how your data is styled.

 ![Simple CartoCSS Visualization]({{baseurl.site}}/img/course3/lesson3/cartocss-simple.png)

 You should see that the marker fill has an opacity option (`marker-fill-opacity`), the border to the marker (`marker-line-color`) is colored to be white (#FFF is short for #FFFFFF, which is white in [hexadecimal](http://www.web-colors-explained.com/hex.php)), the marker width is set to 10 pixels, the fill is orange (#FF6600), and so on.
-Check out the [CartoCSS docs](https://github.com/mapbox/carto/blob/master/docs/latest.md) for more info about the other options.
+If you're interested, check out the [CartoCSS docs](https://github.com/mapbox/carto/blob/master/docs/latest.md) for more info about the other options.

 ### CartoCSS strings in JavaScript